12 things to buy BEFORE your trip to Thailand

 5. Good flip flops

-A decent pair of flip flops is essential for traveling Thailand.
+A decent pair of flip-flops is essential for traveling in Thailand.
 Some people prefer a full sandal, but you just can’t beat the minimalism of a flip flop/thong/slipper (the type with a simple strap that runs between your two biggest toes).
 You’d be surprised at just how versatile they are.
 Experienced Thailand travelers (and especially locals!) even do fairly grueling hiking in them.
 Flip flops are cheap and easy to find in Thailand, but we find it’s worth spending a few extra bucks on a better pair.

 6. A shoe bag

 Just like with toiletries, I used to carry any shoes I wasn’t wearing in whatever plastic bag I could find at checkout time.
 Once I bought a cheap shoe bag, I couldn’t believe I’d lived my life that way before.
-I picked up this cheap shoe bag on Amazon and it’s worked great.
-There are a few different size options, but any of them will at least take a pair of shoes, and a pair of flip flops if they will squish down flat like the Havaianas mentioned above.
-Whether you choose the one I got or another, you can find something that will work for you for very little money.
-Incredibly worth it.

 7. Deodorant